 6 signs your company needs a new name

 A company’s name is its first impression.
 A good name tells your story in an instant.
-Giving audiences immediate understanding of who you are and what you stand for.
+It gives audiences an immediate understanding of who you are and what you stand for.
 That goes for potential investors, employees, and certainly customers.

 To be sure, some companies can overcome an imperfect name.
 With a truly transformative product, few will care if your name was inspired by your college roommate’s pet goldfish.
-I haven’t the slightest clue what “Spotify” actually means, but I can’t imagine life without it.
+We haven’t the slightest clue what “Spotify” actually means, but we can’t imagine life without it.

 A lucky few achieve full verb status.
 “Google it.”
 “Slack me.”

-Business leaders need to be able to recognize the signs of a name that’s outlived its usefulness.
-Better to nip a name change in the bud than continue to let it chip away at your growth.
+Business leaders need to recognize the signs of a name that’s outlived its usefulness.

 The world of tech is always changing.
 And not always in directions we expect.
-One-time household concepts (floppy discs, CD-ROMs, “the web”) can quickly become relics of a bygone era.
+One-time everyday concepts (floppy discs, CD-ROMs, “the web”) can quickly become relics of a bygone era.

 Granted, for early-stage companies just hoping to establish a foothold, adopting a name that refers to a well-known technology is a perfectly viable strategy.
 It’s a rocket ship that can help you grow fast.